Yorker vs Pingdom

 Feature-by-feature comparison

-Pingdom's public pricing page was not accessible at verification time — specific tier prices are approximate, sourced from third-party aggregators.
+Pingdom's public pricing page was not accessible at verification time, so specific tier prices are approximate, sourced from third-party aggregators.
 Transaction monitoring is available on Pingdom's higher plans; the Starter tier covers uptime checks only.
 Contact Pingdom/SolarWinds for definitive pricing.

 Feature-by-feature comparison